sotoplatero/vicaria/src/lib/content/services/milia-removal.md

 description: "Expert milia removal in Hamilton.
 Safe, effective extraction for smooth, clear skin.
 Professional assessment and minimal recovery time."
 category: "skin-treatments"
 image: "/images/services/skin-tag-removal.jpg"
+faqs:
+  - question: "Does it hurt?"
+    answer: "Most people feel a tiny pinch when we create the opening, but it's brief and very tolerable.
+The extraction itself is painless.
+We work gently and quickly."
+  - question: "Will it leave scars?"
+    answer: "When done properly by medical professionals, milia extraction leaves minimal to no scarring.
+The micro-openings we create are incredibly small and heal cleanly within days."
+  - question: "Can I just squeeze them myself?"
+    answer: "Please don't.
+Milia don't have a surface opening like pimples do, so squeezing won't work—it'll just irritate your skin, cause redness, and potentially lead to scarring or infection.
+Let us handle it safely."
+  - question: "Will they come back?"
+    answer: "The specific milia we remove won't come back.
+However, if you're prone to milia, new ones may develop over time—especially if you use heavy skincare products or have sun damage.
+We can remove new ones as they appear."
+  - question: "Can I wear makeup after?"
+    answer: "We recommend waiting 24 hours to let the tiny openings close completely.
+After that, makeup is fine."
+  - question: "How much does it cost?"
+    answer: "Consultation fee is $60 CAD + taxes.
+Treatment pricing is $20-$25 per lesion (based on size and location) + taxes.
+Most people find it more affordable than they expected."
 ---

 They look like tiny white pearls under your skin.